My favourite newsletter is one you’ve never heard of

 In fact, you can’t even sign up for it online.
 You have to be at the farm, pay for your veggies and then fill in the piece of paper attached to a clipboard.
 And then, within a week (or three), you’ll maybe start to get the emails (if they remember to BCC you).

-All that said, I love this newsletter so freaking much.
+All that said, I love this mailing list so freaking much.

 It’s an example of perfection in email marketing.
 The woman who writes it isn’t a best-selling author, isn’t a marketer, and probably spends very little time online because she’s busy being a full-time farmer.
 But still, even though writing newsletters isn’t her “job” she makes sure it happens consistently every week—even though the list consists of only 20 people.
 And here’s why I love it: